rukundob451/rukundob451/README.md

 ### Hi, I'm Benjamin, a passionate programmer from Kampala, Uganda 👋

-- 🔭 I’m currently working with Flutter Development for Applications with dart and Flask
+- 🔭 I’m currently working with Flutter Development for Applications and Flask
 - 🌱 I’m currently learning Flutter, Dart language and containerizing applications with docker
 - 👯 I’m looking to collaborate on Flutter applications and Flask projects
 - 🤔 I’m looking for help with Data Structures and Algorithms in java